 5. Lift the float assembly from the carburetor.
-Account for the float valve www.mymowerparts.com for the float valve.
+Account for the float valve.

 ■NOTE: Note the locations of the jets, pilot screw, and holder for disassembling procedures.

 6. Secure the needle jet holder with a wrench; then remove the main jet.